rwth-acis/Virtual-Agents-Framework/Documentation/index.md

 4. Next, click the Save/Apply button.
 5. Close the settings window and return to the package manager window.
 6. Click the small plus button at the left top of the window.
-   Select ""Add package by name..." or "Add package from git URL..." depending on your Unity version.
+   Select "Add package by name..." or "Add package from git URL..." depending on your Unity version.
 7. Enter `com.i5.virtualagents` in the text field.
 8. If the package manager asks for a version number, enter the latest one, so `1.2.1`.
 9. Click the add button and wait for the download to finish.